 Mobile app use is increasingly outpacing mobile browser use.
-According to eMarketer, smartphones users spent about 4 hours on the internet per day in 2020, and 88% of that time is spent using apps, not browsers.
+According to eMarketer, smartphone users spent about 4 hours on the internet per day in 2020.
+88% of that time is spent using apps, vs websites.

 “An app provides a direct access point from the home screen of a mobile device, and a native app experience is typically slicker and faster than a comparable web experience” – eMarketer principal analyst Cathy Boyle.

 Average time spent on mobile apps has increased by up to 50% in the last two years

 Data shows that app usage is only increasing in almost all major markets.

 The chart below, via mobile app analytics firm Data.ai, shows that people around the world spend on average 3-5 hours per day using mobile apps.
 In most locations, this number has gone up over the course of two years.

 The largest increase is in Australia, where time spent on apps has grown by 50% over two years – from just over 3 hours per day, to 5 hours per day.

 - United States: 5% increase (~4 hours per day)

 - United Kingdom: 5% increase (~4 hours per day)